-Indicators: Detention of Vulnerable Applicants 1.
-Are unaccompanied asylum-seeking children detained in practice?
-Image: Seeking Children detained in practice Image: Seeking Children detaine Never If frequently or rarely, are they only detained in border/transit zones? 🗌 Yes 🖾 No 2.
-Are asylum seeking children in families detained in practice? ☐ Frequently ☐ Rarely □ Never
+1. Indicators: Detention of Vulnerable Applicants Are unaccompanied asylum-seeking children detained in practice? ☐ Frequently ☐ Rarely Never If frequently or rarely, are they only detained in border/transit zones? ☐ Yes ☒ No 2.
+Are asylum seeking children in families detained in practice? ☐ Frequently ☐ Rarely Never

-The LARB prohibits the detention of unaccompanied children in general and imposes a maximum period of 3 months for the detention of accompanied children who are detained with their parents.280 An exemption had been introduced in the beginning of 2017 to exclude from the detention prohibition unaccompanied children upon condition that it was applied as a last resort and after best interest's
+The LARB prohibits the detention of unaccompanied children in general and imposes a maximum period of 3 months for the detention of accompanied children who are detained with their parents.
+An exemption had been introduced in the beginning of 2017 to exclude from the detention prohibition unaccompanied children upon condition that it was applied as a last resort and after best interest's determination.
+Never applied in practice and widely criticised, including by UNHCR and UNICEF, the provision was abolished at the end of 2017.

-275 Article 44(5)(3) LARB.
+310 Article 44(5)(3) LARB.

-276 Article 44(5)(2) LARB.
+311 Article 44(5)(2) LARB.

-277 Article 44(5)(1) LARB.
+312 Article 44(5)(1) LARB.

-278 Bulgarian Helsinki Committee, Detention Mapping report Bulgaria, October 2016, available at: http://bit.ly/2jluOxS, 21.
+Bulgarian Helsinki Committee, Detention Mapping report Bulgaria, October 2016, available at: http://bit.ly/2jluOxS, 21.

-279 Article 45a LAR.
+Article 45a LAR.